Welcome to Encatch Docs

 Customize the look and feel of your feedback form

 The Appearance tab lets you control how your feedback form looks and behaves.
-You can customize colors, positioning, display mode, and more.
+On desktop you get a left configuration column, a center preview, and an optional right layout editor when a section layout is selected.
 The tab is part of the feedback configuration panel alongside Form, Targeting, Triggers, and Advanced.

 Overview